xelis-project/xelis-genesix-wallet/README.md

 ## Installation

-Follow the steps below to install and run XELIS Wallet on your desired platform.
+Follow the steps below to install and run Genesix on your desired platform.

 ### Prerequisites